Ivan Slade is an Australian-based photographer who took this stunning image of the Milky Way (above).

-We left at about 6pm and arrived at the location about 1am.
-We shot until about 4am then got our heads down at a local motel for a couple of hours then drove straight back home again.
+We left at about 6 pm and arrived at the location at about 1 am.
+We shot until about 4 am then got our heads down at a local motel for a couple of hours then drove straight back home again.
 1100KM in under 24 hours!

 As this was a long drive away we needed to plan the shot as much as possible.
-The first stage of planning is normally Google Maps to assess location, access, orientation etc. In this instance we had a contact at the location that helped with some information.
+The first stage of planning is normally Google Maps to assess location, access, and orientation, etc. In this instance, we had a contact at the location that helped with some information.

 The next obvious thing is the weather!
-Keeping a close eye on the 48-hour forecasts is key to check cloud cover, wind direction and speed, humidity and moon phase/rise/set.
+Keeping a close eye on the 48-hour forecasts is key to checking cloud cover, wind direction and speed, humidity, and moon phase/rise/set.

 I also use the Photographer’s Ephemeris a fair amount for calculating sunrise and sunset positioning.

-Until recently I was shooting exclusively Canon, I had used the brilliant Canon 6d for quite some time which was pretty amazing for astro work given it was full frame and pretty affordable.
+Until recently I was shooting exclusively Canon, I had used the brilliant Canon EOS 6D for quite some time which was pretty amazing for astro work given it was full-frame and pretty affordable.

 The aim of this shot was to use the Milky Way as a sky feature in relation to the telescopes so getting the line up right took some trial and error.

-In terms of settings, this was shot using Bulb mode and a remote trigger to minimize camera shake.
-20 seconds, f3.2 at ISO 6400.
+In terms of settings, this was shot using Bulb mode and a remote trigger to minimize camera shake:

 The next thing to consider is your aperture and ISO settings.